neuraloperator/neuraloperator/doc/source/modules/api.rst

 Models
 ======

+.. automodule:: neuralop.models
+    :no-members:
+    :no-inherited-members:

-In :mod:`neuralop.models`, we all neural operator models you can directly use on your applications.
+In :mod:`neuralop.models`, we provide neural operator models you can directly use on your applications.

 FNO